wormhole-foundation/wormhole/node/pkg/watchers/near/README.md

 ### Unit tests
 The testing strategy is to run the watcher with a mock RPC server.
 The mock RPC server mostly forwards requests to the mainnet RPC and caches them.
 Cached response are committed to the repository such that the tests don't actually depend on the mainnet RPC server.
 For negative tests, there are folders with synthetic RPC responses.
-The synthetic data is generated with a bash script.
+The synthetic data is generated with a bash script: [createDerivatives.sh](nearapi/mock/createDeriviates.sh).

 ### Integration tests
 Run tilt without optional networks: